 Mistake No. 3: Lack of Clarity About the Role

-Too many criteria may limit the number of applicants who apply for your open role.
+Too many requirements may limit the number of applicants who apply for your open role.
 But that doesn’t mean that you should aim to write a vague job description.
-A successful job search begins with a clear and thorough job description that gets candidates excited about your company’s mission and the opportunity the role offers.
+A successful job search begins with a clear and thorough job description that gets candidates excited about your company’s mission and the opportunity.

 Mistake No. 4: Being Inflexible About Remote Work